General Tips and Suggestions

 Though a pH value has no unit, it is not an arbitrary scale; the number arises from a definition based on the activity of hydrogen ions in the solution.
 The formula for calculating pH is:

 Log10 denotes the base-10 logarithm, and pH therefore defines a logarithmic scale of acidity.
-A lower pH value (for example pH 3) indicates increasing strength of acidity, and a higher pH value (for example pH 11) indicates increasing strength of alkalinity
+A lower pH value (for example pH 3) indicates increasing strength of acidity, and a higher pH value (for example pH 11) indicates increasing strength of alkalinity.

-For a more scholarly discussion of pH see:
+For a more scholarly discussion of pH see: How to Determine pH or The Wikipedia Definition

 Meat with a low pH-value (pH-value below 5.8) has a poor water binding capacity.
 This means high cooking losses, inconsistent weight and a dry, straw-like consistency.
 For this reason water-bonding chemicals, like sodium polyphosphates, are generally added to the formulation.
 It's use is optional, however.
 Other additives contribute to good curing features, such as accelerators like ascorbate or erythorbate, that are used for good color development and color stability.
 These accelerators act as reducing agents and/or lower the pH to provide the environment required to enhance the rate of conversion of nitrite to nitric oxide, which reacts with myoglobin plus heat to yield nitrosylhemochrome (pink).
 The reduction of microorganism growth by the addition of nitrite results in a longer shelf-life and a longer storability of the meat and meat products.